-- In the 1980s, a state workgroup was formed to research and develop standards for early learning programs in Texas, providing the basis for the Texas Rising Star Provider Certification criteria. - From 1991 through 2000, the Texas Rising Star Provider Certification criteria were in use to evaluate quality in subsidized child care and early learning programs in Texas. - In 1999, a new state workgroup formed to review and revise these criteria. - In October 2000, the Texas Rising Star Provider Certification Guidelines (Guidelines) were released, reflecting the recommendations of the workgroup, including revamping assessment and certification processes. - In 2003, TWC updated the recertification and monitoring time frames for certified Texas Rising Star programs. - In 2009, Texas Governor Rick Perry established the Texas Early Learning Council (TELC), an advisory council tasked with developing a plan to improve early care and education in Texas. - In September 2013, TELC released recommendations for the state to develop a statewide, cross-sector QRIS for Texas.
+- In the 1980s, a state workgroup was formed to research and develop standards for early learning programs in Texas, providing the basis for the Texas Rising Star Provider Certification criteria. - From 1991 through 2000, the Texas Rising Star Provider Certification criteria were in use to evaluate quality in subsidized child care and early learning programs in Texas. - In 1999, a new state workgroup formed to review and revise these criteria. - In October 2000, the Texas Rising Star Provider Certification Guidelines (Guidelines) were released, reflecting the recommendations of the workgroup, including revamping assessment and certification processes. - In 2003, TWC updated the recertification and monitoring time frames for Texas Rising Star-certified programs. - In 2009, Texas Governor Rick Perry established the Texas Early Learning Council (TELC), an advisory council tasked with developing a plan to improve early care and education in Texas. - In September 2013, TELC released recommendations for the state to develop a statewide, cross-sector QRIS for Texas.
 One of the recommendations included Texas Rising Star as the basis for a QRIS in Texas.
 Additionally, in September of that year, the 83rd Texas Legislature passed House Bill (HB) 376, which required TWC to: - o create a review workgroup to recommend revisions to the Texas Rising Star program; - o establish graduated reimbursement rates for Texas Rising Star certification levels; and - o make funds available to Local Workforce Development Boards (Boards) to hire Texas Rising Star mentors and assessors to provide technical assistance to child care and early learning programs. - On January 27, 2015, TWC approved the changes proposed by the Texas Rising Star review workgroup, as required by HB 376.
 Full implementation of the revisions was completed September 1, 2015.

 - In late 2015 and early 2016, TWC solicited further input on the Texas Rising Star program and the 2015 revisions.
 Based on the input from these stakeholder meetings, TWC modified the Guidelines to streamline the application and assessment process and to clarify and improve criteria. - In 2018, TWC commissioned the Texas Rising Star Implementation Study to examine the reliability of the assessment and indicators of external validity of certification criteria. - In 2019, TWC convened a workgroup to review the Texas Rising Star program, as required by HB 376.
 With support from TWC, the workgroup led an expansive and collaborative review of the program that involved stakeholders from across the state. - In January 2020, TWC's three-member Commission (Commission) approved the release of the workgroup's recommendations for public comment.
-TWC conducted seven public meetings across the state in February 2020 on these recommendations. - In July 2020, the Commission approved a Policy Concept outlining potential changes to Texas Rising Star for public review and comment. - In October 2020, proposed rules regarding Texas Rising Star changes were published, and in January 2021, the final rules and updated Texas Rising Star Guidelines were adopted - Modifications to the Texas Rising Star program became effective on January 25, 2021.
+TWC conducted seven public meetings across the state in February 2020 on these recommendations. - In July 2020, the Commission approved a Policy Concept outlining potential changes to Texas Rising Star for public review and comment. - In October 2020, proposed rules regarding Texas Rising Star changes were published, and in January 2021, the final rules and updated Texas Rising Star Guidelines were adopted - Modifications to the Texas Rising Star program became effective on January 25, 2021. - In September 2021, the Texas Legislature enacted legislation to require all providers in TWC's Child Care Services program to participate in Texas Rising Star.
+TWC is currently drafting proposed amendments to TWC's administrative rules to implement this new requirement.
+The new rules are expected to go into effect in the fall of 2022.